MLSM-at-DTU/ml_metamodels/reports/README.md

 - Cloud Storage to store our data.
 This service is used to store and manage data in the cloud.
 - Vertex AI to train our models.
 This service is used to train machine learning models in the cloud.
 - Secret Manager to store our secrets.
 This service is used to store and manage secrets in the cloud like WANDB_API_KEY.
+- Cloud Run to showcase that we can setup a simple API, but no usecase for use so we did not extend this.

 ### Question 18